AdguardTeam/AdguardKnowledgeBase/05.android/06.solving-problems/06.low-level-settings/docs.en.md

   **pref.vpn.ipv4.force.complex**

-If enabled - AdGuard will force IPv4 complex route for LAN exclusion.
+If enabled - VPN will be configured to filter everything except the excluded IPv4 routes.

   **pref.vpn.ipv4.address**